edisontrent1337/sparker/README.md

 ### Backend Module (app)
 * Automatic generation of `pom.xml`
 * Inclusion of `app` module as a submodule
- * of the Spring container preconfigured to serve as a web server with the front-end code already compiled and ready to be served
+* Creation of a Spring container preconfigured to serve as a web server with the front-end code already compiled and ready to be served
 * Automatic configuration of backend module to use api specified by `api.yaml` file
 * Automatic generation a docker-compose file for deployment
 * Automatic generation of a `fly-way` migration script